Chris Parry (producer): Career

 In 1978, Parry began starting his own record label, which was later to be named Fiction, which was to be an imprint of Polydor, after becoming increasingly frustrated with Polydor not listening to his requests.
 He listened to a demo tape by the Cure and was particularly impressed with "10:15 Saturday Night" and also "Boys Don't Cry".
 He called them up and a meeting was arranged for August at Polydor's office in Stratford Place.
 After the meeting, Robert Smith invited Parry to watch them perform at the Laker's Hotel in Redhill on 27 August.
 After the gig, Parry invited them to a drink at a nearby pub, The Home Cottage, at which he told the Cure he wanted them to be his first signing, which they agreed to and they officially signed in September.
 Soon after, Parry signed Billy MacKenzie and Alan Rankine, who went on to form the Associates.
 Along with engineer Mike Hedges, Parry then recorded the Cure's first album Three Imaginary Boys at Morgan Studios, which was released in May 1979.
 The next four studio albums released were Purple Hearts' Beat That!, the Passions' Michael & Miranda, the Cure's Seventeen Seconds and the Associates' The Affectionate Punch, all in 1980.
 Parry managed the Cure until 1988 and Fiction released their music until 2001, when he sold the label to Universal Records.
 Parry says he "kind of retired from music if you like when I was 52 or 53 in 2001 when I sold everything out".

 In 1992, along with Sammy Jacob, Parry launched radio station Xfm (rebranded as Radio X in 2015) in London.
 The left-field alternative station was a "mix between bFM and early Radio Hauraki" according to Parry, who was managing director.
 The station was sold to Capital Radio Group in 1998.

 In 2010, the Fourmyula reformed in order to promote a box set release.
 With Parry reprising his role as drummer, they played two concerts, one in February in Auckland and the other in March in Upper Hutt.
 In September, as part of the Fourmyula, Parry was inducted into the New Zealand Music Hall of Fame.

 Personal life

-In 1971, Parry first married a woman from Scotland.
-About this he has said "we were way too young".
+In 1971, Parry first married a woman from Scotland, saying "we were way too young".
 In 1974, he became a father for the first time.
 Sometime before the 1990s, Parry had two more children with then-partner Elaine.
 In 1996, he bought a property on the Coromandel Peninsula, where he has been living since.
 He remarried in around 2010.
 In 2016, he met Susan Verkerk, who has since been his partner.